raj-pranav/learn-solidity/Tutorials/2-Data_types_solidity.md

   - bytes32 : holds thirty-two bytes only (this is maximum size of fixed type byte array)

-Associated member: `length` - returns the length of byte array
+Associated member: `length` - returns the length of byte array `Note`: Bytes are used for arbitrary-length raw byte data

 ## Reference type - call by reference